 How long is homemade aioli good for?

-Homemade aioli that does not contain egg yolk can last up to 10 days if stored properly and refrigerated .
-If it does contain egg yolk, it has a much shorter shelf life of around 3 days in the refrigerator.
-This goat cheese aioli recipe should last about 7 days if stored in the fridge in an airtight container or jar.
+Homemade aioli that does not contain egg yolk can last up to 10 days in the fridge if covered and stored properly.
+If it does contain egg yolk, it has a much shorter shelf life of around 3 days in the fridge.
+This goat cheese aioli recipe should last around 7 days if stored in the fridge in an airtight container.